nbansal2020/Marketing/README.md

 Your price change recommendations should be realistic, reasonable and justified with price elasticity measures.
 Minimum requirements:
  - A list of 100 products with recommended price changes and justifications
  - Expected changes in sales quantity, revenue and profitability for each store and overall across 10 stores

+**Project 4**
+Your analytics consulting firm was selected by Mahou San Miguel (the client) to verify the effectiveness of its promotions and marketing partnership with Pernalonga.
+The client is interested in identifying promotion and marketing activities that drive significant incremental sales for continuation into 2021.

 **Case description:** Pernalonga, a leading supermarket chain of over 400 stores in Lunitunia, sells over 10 thousand products in over 400 categories.
 Pernalonga regularly partners with suppliers to fund promotions and derives about 30% of its sales on promotions.
 Your analytics consulting firm is being considered by Pernalonga (the client) to develop a marketing campaign to experiment on personalized promotions.